-- Good Standing student maintains at least a 2.0 Standards of Progress Cumulative GPA and Term GPA. - Scholastic Probation student whose Standard of Progress Cumulative GPA and/or Term GPA falls below 2.0. - Scholastic Suspension occurs when a student on Scholastic Probation has a term and a cumulative GPA below 2.0.
+- Good Standing student maintains at least a 2.0 Standards of Progress Cumulative GPA and Term GPA. - Scholastic Probation student whose Standard of Progress Cumulative GPA or Term GPA falls below 2.0. - Scholastic Suspension occurs when a student on Scholastic Probation has a term and a cumulative GPA below 2.0.

 Scholastic probation is intended as a serious alert so that students refocus attention on their studies.
 Students on scholastic probation will probably also have financial aid consequences.
 However, scholastic probation and financial aid probation are NOT the same.
 Students on probation are not allowed to register early for the upcoming semester.
-They must wait until their grades are posted for the semester in which they are enrolled to ensure they earn at least a 2.0 term grade point average.
 Students on probation are also required to meet with their faculty advisor.
 When the cumulative GPA returns to 2.0, students on probation return to Good Standing.

 Students on probation whose cumulative and term GPAs fall below 2.0 will be placed on scholastic suspension.
 Students on suspension may not register for classes at TSTC for a period of one semester.
-However, they may formally appeal to the Provost or designee.
-If the appeal is granted, the student will be required to participate in a special program called HATSS (Helping a TSTC Student to Succeed) Mentoring Program as a condition for registration.
+However, they may formally appeal to the Office of Student Success, located at the Learning Resource Center, 2nd floor.
+If the appeal is granted, the student will be required to participate in a special program called HATSS (Helping a TSTC Student Succeed) Mentoring Program as a condition for registration.
+Students must comply with all program requirements and complete the semester with a 2.0 term GPA or higher to successfully complete the program.
+Students who successfully complete the program as indicated, will no longer need to be in the program the following semester.
+Students who do not successfully complete the semester as indicated above will be suspended for one semester.
+Thereafter, if they wish to return to TSTC, they must go through the appeal process and participate in the HATSS Mentoring Program once again, if an appeal is granted.